jlinoff/pam/README.md

 Although the "`.pam`" file extension is supported for record files and it works on laptops.
 It does not always work on mobile devices so a records file named "`myrecords.pam`" might not be readable by the mobile browser.
-I recommend using the "`.txt`" for all record files for maximum portability.
+Thus, I recommend using the "`.txt`" for all record files for maximum portability.

 Topics are also discussed briefly at the end of the